Perfect Summer Dessert – Fresh Strawberry Pie

 Oh my, strawberry pie!
 Will someone please make this for me for my birthday?

-The filling is simple: sliced strawberries held together with a glaze made from pureed strawberries, low-sugar pectin, cornstarch and lemon juice.
+The strawberry pie filling is simple: sliced strawberries held together with a glaze made from pureed strawberries, low-sugar pectin, cornstarch and lemon juice.
 Pack those slices into a buttery baked crust, and then decorate the top halved strawberries.
 The whole thing is prettier than a picture!

-Let the pie chill for as long as you can stand it (about an hour), and then dig in without delay.
+Let the strawberry pie chill for as long as you can stand it (about an hour), and then dig in without delay.

 Fresh Strawberry Pie RecipePrint